-The Company purchases equity put options and enters into equity swaps to minimize exposure to the market risk associated with guarantees on certain underlying policyholder liabilities.
+The Company purchases equity options to minimize exposure to the market risk associated with guarantees on certain underlying policyholder liabilities.
 Options require upfront fees paid at the time the agreements are entered into.
 Equity swaps are agreements between parties to exchange interest payments for an equity return.